Why Japanese Rehearsal Studios Are Special

 | Booking | Phone and in-person only (no web booking) |

-An established studio since 1985.
-The Shinjuku location is just 1 minute walk from JR Shinjuku Station - excellent access.
-Phone booking only requires Japanese ability, but the Kichijoji Southside location has the live house "DAYDREAM KICHIJOJI" next door, perfect for practice→live flow.
+A historic chain since 1985.
+Shinjuku location is 1 minute walk from JR Shinjuku Station.
+Phone-only booking requires Japanese, but the Kichijoji South Side location has adjacent live house "DAYDREAM KICHIJOJI" — perfect flow from practice to performance.

 | Hours | 24 hours, year-round |

-No registration or annual fees, 24-hour operation.
-The Shibuya Dogenzaka location also has DJ mixers.
-Popular with budget-conscious musicians and supports web booking.
+Free membership and annual fees, 24-hour operation.
+Shibuya Dogenazaka location has DJ mixer equipped.
+Popular with budget-conscious musicians, supporting web reservations.

 | Location | Tokyo |